JosephShamoon99/Managing-Accounts-With-Active-Directory-/README.md

 <p>
 We will need to configure a group policy that will only allow users a certain number of login attempts before their account is locked out for security reasons.
-This is to stop any hackers from guessing a user's password with an unlimited amount of guesses.
-Right click start > run and type in gpmc.msc.
-This will open the group policy management console.
-Navigate to the group policy objects OU and right click default domain policy to edit it.
-This will open the group policy management editor.
-Computer Configuration > Policies > Windows settings > Security Settings > Account Policies > Account Lockout Policy.
-Account lockout duration is how long a user will be locked out and account lockout threshold will be how many appointments a user gets before they are locked out.
-Set Account lockout duration to 30 mins and set account lockout threshold to 5 attempts  You can confirm the account settings in the group policy management console by clicking the settings tab.
-It will take 90 mins for these settings to be updated to all computer clients in the domain or you can automatically update the policy on client 1 by using the command prompt as an admin and type  the command gpupdate /force with the jane doe account.
+This is to stop any hackers from guessing a user's password with an unlimited amount of attempts.
+Right click start > run and type in "gpmc.msc".
+This will open the Group Policy Management Console.
+Navigate to the Group Policy Objects OU and right click Default Domain Policy to edit it.
+This will open the Group Policy Management Editor.
+Click Computer Configuration > Policies > Windows Settings > Security Settings > Account Policies > Account Lockout Policy.
+Account Lockout Duration is how long a user will be locked out and Account Lockout Threshold will be how many login attempts a user gets before they are locked out.
+Set Account Lockout Duration to 30 mins and set Account Lockout Threshold to 5 attempts.
+You can confirm the account settings in the Group Policy Management Console by clicking the Settings tab.
+It will take 90 mins for these settings to be updated to all computer clients in the domain or you can automatically update the policy on our client by using the Command Prompt as an admin and run the command "gpupdate /force" with the Jane Doe account.
 </p>
 <br />